pixelancerdesign/sheets-folder-watcher/README.md

 The steps to be followed are the ones below.

-Phase 1: Google Cloud Setup
+**Phase 1: Google Cloud Setup
+**

-Go to console.cloud.google.com and create a new project Navigate to APIs & Services, search for Google Sheets API and enable it Go to IAM & Admin, open Service Accounts and click Create Service Account Give it a name, skip the optional role and access steps, and save Click on the service account you just created, go to Keys, click Add Key and choose JSON The key file downloads automatically, move it into your project folder Open your Google Sheet, click Share, paste the service account email from the JSON file, set it to Viewer and confirm
+- Go to console.cloud.google.com and create a new project
+- Navigate to APIs & Services, search for Google Sheets API and enable it
+- Go to IAM & Admin, open Service Accounts and click Create Service Account
+- Give it a name, skip the optional role and access steps, and save
+- Click on the service account you just created, go to Keys, click Add Key and choose JSON
+- The key file downloads automatically, move it into your project folder
+- Open your Google Sheet, click Share, paste the service account email from the JSON file, set it to Viewer and confirm

-Phase 2 — Local Setup
+**Phase 2 — Local Setup
+**

-Clone the repository to your machine
+- Clone the repository to your machine
-Open a terminal, navigate into the project folder
+- Open a terminal, navigate into the project folder
-Run python3 -m venv venv to create a virtual environment Run source venv/bin/activate to activate it
+- Run python3 -m venv venv to create a virtual environment
+- Run source venv/bin/activate to activate it
-Run pip install -r requirements.txt to install dependencies Copy config.example.json to config.json
+- Run pip install -r requirements.txt to install dependencies
+- Copy config.example.json to config.json
-Open config.json and fill in your spreadsheet ID, service account filename, base path, column letters, sheet tab names and their matching local folder names
+- Open config.json and fill in your spreadsheet ID, service account filename, base path, column letters, sheet tab names and their matching local folder names

-Phase 3 — Background Service
+**Phase 3 — Background Service
+**

-Open the plist file and update the file paths to match your machine Copy the plist file to ~/Library/LaunchAgents/
+- Open the plist file and update the file paths to match your machine
+- Copy the plist file to ~/Library/LaunchAgents/
-Run launchctl load ~/Library/LaunchAgents/com.yourname.sheets-watcher.plist Run launchctl list | grep sheets-watcher to confirm it is running Verify everything works
+- Run launchctl load ~/Library/LaunchAgents/com.yourname.sheets-watcher.plist
+- Run launchctl list | grep sheets-watcher to confirm it is running
+- Verify everything works

 Run python3 watcher.py --now to trigger an immediate check Set any row in your sheet to working on it and confirm the folder appears locally

+Show some love on socials
+! [image of my logohttps://ibb.co/Y7QCn6nm] (https://ibb.co/Y7QCn6nm)